Grimace (composer): Overview

 The Chantilly Codex is a primary source of ars subtilior music; however, Grimace's works have been noted as lacking the complicated rhythms that characterize the style, without variations in the value of the shortest note and rarely using syncopated rhythms.
-His poetry and music, especially his ballades, bear a closer resemblance to that of Machaut, an ars nova composer.
+His music, especially his ballades, bear a closer resemblance to that of Machaut, an ars nova composer.
 Despite their parallels, Reaney notes that Grimace's contributions to the Chantilly Codex are more advanced than those of Machaut.
 (Note: This would be in comparison to Machaut's three ballades that appear in the Chantilly Codex: De petit peu, de nient volenté (B18), De Fortune me doy pleindre et loer (B23), and the double ballade, Quant Theseus, Hercules et Jason/Ne quier veoir la beauté d’Absalon (B34).)
 Nevertheless, with P. des Molins, Jehan Vaillant, and F. Andrieu, Grimace was one of the "post-Machaut" generation whose pieces retain enough ars nova qualities to be separable from those of the rhythmically-complex ars subtilior composers such as Johannes Cuvelier and Johannes Susay.
 Musicologist Wulf Arlt cites Grimace specifically as a transitional figure from the "Machaut-style" to the "Post-Machaut" style; both before ars subtilior.
 This especially included the continuation of the ballade in the same general structure and style of Machaut.

-In both of Grimace's four part works, A l’arme A l’arme and Des que buisson, each upper part builds a contrapuntal relationship off the lowest part (tenor), while the tenor itself exchanges this role with the second lowest part (contratenor), usually when the latter goes below the tenor.
+In both of Grimace's four-part works, A l’arme A l’arme and Des que buisson, each upper part builds a contrapuntal relationship off the lowest part (tenor), while the tenor itself exchanges this role with the second lowest part (contratenor), usually when the latter goes below the tenor.
 This happens often since the contratenor is usually lower, except at important section endings, similar to late works by Machaut such as Phyton (B39), although as B39 is in three parts, the lower contratenor does not, there, take on any contrapuntal foundation.